 Findings

-• LLAMA models displayed positional bias toward the last option and frequent refusals on politically sensitive content.
+• LLAMA models showed positional bias toward the last option and refused politically sensitive prompts (up to 91 refusals).

-• Implicatures and presuppositions were comparably difficult (~64–65% acceptable under CoT).
+• Implicatures and presuppositions were comparably difficult (~64% vs. 65% acceptable under CoT).

 Connections